kaustubhhiware/facebook-archive/README.md

 - [ ] Plot number of messages with each friend as a function of time.
 Since this could get messy, plot only top 10-20 friends.
  This way I'll know who're really my friends and who just pretend to be.
+- [ ] Pick larger intervals to plot for clearer graphs, less shaky.

 ## License